Neutrino magnetic moment in the doublet-singlet Leptoquark model: Neutrino magnetic moment analysis

 \section{Neutrino magnetic moment analysis}

-It is evident from Eq.~\eqref{eq:neutrinomoment} that the DSL model predicts a neutrino magnetic moment that has a term proportional to the quark mass running along the loop.
-This significantly increases the value of the transition magnetic moment $\mu_{\nu_{\alpha\beta}}$.
-For our numerical analysis, we focus on the specific component $\mu_{\nu_{\mu \tau}}$, which is proportional to the expression $y^L_{32}y_{33}+y_{32}y^L_{33}$ corresponding to the contribution from the bottom quark.
-Considering the allowed parameter space for the LQ Yukawa couplings, we present in Fig.~\ref{fig:magnetic-neutrino} the contour plots for $\mu_{\nu_{\mu\tau}}$ in the plane defined by $y^L_{33}y_{32}$ versus $y^L_{32}y_{33}$ assuming neutrinos as Dirac (top plots) and Majorana (bottom plots) particles.
-Our analysis, takes into account two scenarios: one where the products of the LQs couplings $y^L_{33}y_{32}$ and $y^L_{32}y_{33}$ have the same sign, and another where have different sign.
-As observed, the neutrino transition magnetic moment in the DSL model can reach the order of $\mu_{\nu_{\mu\tau}}\sim\mathcal{O}(10^{-12}\mu_B)$ for $m_{LQ}=1500$ GeV, provided that at least one of the coupling products is close to unity in the case where $y^L_{33}y_{32}>0$ and $y^L_{32}y_{33}>0$.
-Conversely, in the scenario where $y^L_{33}y_{32}<0$ and $y^L_{32}y_{33}>0$, the magnetic moment can also reach the value of $\mu_{\nu_{\mu\tau}}\sim\mathcal{O}(10^{-12}\mu_B)$ when $y^L_{32}y_{33}\sim\mathcal{O}(1)$.
-Since the DSL model generates masses for Majorana neutrinos at one-loop level, we utilize the upper bound $\sum m_\nu\leq 0.26$ eV, which corresponds to neutrino mass models consistent with oscillation experiments~\cite{Loureiro:2018pdz}.
-The contours that respect the neutrino mass constraint are indicated by the dashed lines in the bottom plots of Fig.~\ref{fig:magnetic-neutrino}.
-Under this constraint, the neutrino magnetic moment is considerably suppressed; in fact, it is at most of the order of $10^{-15}\mu_B$ in the scenario $y^L_{33}y_{32}<0$ and $y^L_{32}y_{33}>0$.
+It is evident from Eq.~\eqref{eq:neutrinomoment} that the DSL model predicts a neutrino magnetic moment that includes a term proportional to the quark mass running along the loop.
+This significantly increases the value of the transition magnetic moment $\mu^M_{\nu_{\alpha\beta}}$.
+For our numerical analysis, we focus on the specific component $\mu^M_{\nu_{\mu \tau}}$, which is proportional to $y^L_{32}y_{33}+y_{32}y^L_{33}$ for the quark bottom contribution.
+Taking in to account the allowed parameter space for the LQ Yukawa couplings, we present in Fig.~\ref{fig:magnetic-neutrino} the contour plots for $\mu^M_{\nu_{\mu\tau}}$ for two different LQ mass values: $m_{LQ}=1.5$ and $2$ TeV.
+In order to simplify the analysis, we assume that the imaginary and real parts of the LQ Yukawa couplings $y_{32}$ and $y_{33}$ have equal strength.
+Our results, exprolre two scenarios: one in which the products of the LQ couplings $y^L_{33}y_{32}$ and $y^L_{32}y_{33}$ have the same sign, and another in which they have opposite signs.